FAQs: Family Law

 Alimony is always subject to modification if the circumstances change enough.
 Cohabitation might be one of these circumstances, particularly if there is no longer a financial need for alimony.
 Cohabitation requires an intimate, close and enduring relationship, and should have markers of living together like joint bank accounts, shared living expenses, and a recognition of the couple’s relationship within their social circles.
 Before modifying alimony, the court looks to see if the recipient spouse is benefiting financially from the cohabitation arrangement.
 If so, then the alimony will likely be modified.

 Also, see New Jersey Family Law Part 1: Frequently Asked Questions About Child Custody Laws in NJ, New Jersey Family Law Part 2: Frequently Asked Questions about Child Custody Laws In NJ, and New Jersey Family Law Part 3: Frequently Asked Questions About How Assets Are Divided in A Divorce?.
-If you have questions about how to get started on your New Jersey family law matter, contact the law offices of Peter Van Aulen today, at 201-845-7400, for a free, initial consultation.
+If you have questions about how to get started on your New Jersey family law matter, contact the law offices of Peter Van Aulen today, at 201-845-7400, for an initial consultation.